 Lawsuit Filed Against Wright Medical Technology Over Profemur Hip Implant

-The lawsuit was filed by attorney Paul D. Friedman and Jonathan V. O'Steen of O’Steen & Harrison, PLC of Phoenix.
+The lawsuit was filed by attorneys Paul D. Friedman and Jonathan V. O'Steen of O’Steen & Harrison, PLC of Phoenix.
 The case is presently pending in the United States District Court for the District of Arizona (Welch v.
 Wright Medical Technology, Inc., 2:11-cv-02113).

 Friedman says that hip implants should last for at least fifteen years.
 "According to 2009 data reported by the Australian Orthopaedic Association, however, Wright Profemur stems demonstrated an 11.2% failure rate at three years following the surgery to implant them," Friedman added.
 "This means more than one in every nine patients who received the Wright implants experienced serious problems within only a few years of their hip replacement surgery."